MotifDisco: Motif Causal Discovery For Time Series Motifs: Motif Causal Discovery Framework

 \boldsection{GNN} The Graph Neural Network takes in a starting motif graph $G$, and outputs a learned node embedding.
 The GNN is structured using GraphSage convolutional layers.
 GraphSAGE (standing for Sample and Aggregate)~\citep{hamilton2017inductive} learns low dimensional vector representations of nodes.
 The core intuition of GraphSAGE is that a node is known by the company it keeps (i.e., its neighbors).
 The algorithm works by iterating over a sample of the node's neighboring nodes and ``aggregating" their embeddings in order to determine the current node's embedding.
 Importantly, GraphSAGE is \textit{inductive}, meaning it can generalize to unseen nodes.
 GraphSage use both node features and topological structure (i.e., the graph structure) of each node’s neighbourhood simultaneously to efficiently generate representations for new nodes without requiring model retraining.
 To do this, the algorithm relies on its aggregation function, also known as the message-passing process, which learns how to aggregate node features based on encoding information about a node's local neighborhood.
 Therefore, when given new node data, the function uses the local neighborhood of the node to aggregate the features appropriately, and learn the embedded feature representation (as opposed to needing to learn a unique embedding for every individual node).
 As shown in \Autoref{fig:model-arch}, in our framework the GNN consists of sequential stacks of GraphSAGE convolutional, ReLU and dropout layers (represented by the ``X" boxes in the figure) followed by the message-passing layers-- stacks of linear and dropout layers.
 The motif time series values are the node data used to learn the embeddings.
 We instantiate the aggregation function using mean aggregation for simplicity.

 \boldsection{Link Predictor} The LinkPredictor network takes in learned node embeddings outputted from the GNN and a list of edges to predict, and returns the probability of each edge and the motif causality values for each edge.
 At its core, the LinkPredictor learns a function to predict the probability of an edge between two nodes.
 To do this, it computes the MC between the nodes using \Autoref{eq:motif-caus}, and a probability score, represented by the element-wise dot product of the two embedded node vectors.
+To implement the MC computation, we adapt existing Transfer Entropy libraries and compute the conditional entropy function, $H(\mu)$, using the histogram method \citep{behrendt2019rtransferentropy}; additional details in Appx.~\ref{sec:appdx-methods}.
 In terms of architecture, the LinkPredictor is implemented via stacks of linear, ReLU and dropout layers followed by Motif Causality ($MC$) and sigmoid layers to learn the edge probability function.
 The network balances evaluating the product of the embedded node vectors and the motif causal values between the motifs themselves, allowing the network to learn how to optimize edge addition/deletion in the graph guided by the underlying causality.
-(More details about this in \Autoref{sec:model-train}).
+(More details provided next in \Autoref{sec:model-train}).
 In this way, the LinkPredictor learns to predict edges that have high motif causality with high probability.

-To implement the MC computation, we adapt existing Transfer Entropy libraries \citep{behrendt2019rtransferentropy} and compute the conditional entropy function (i.e., $H(\mu)$, Shannon's or R\'enyi entropy) using the histogram method.
-A simplified depiction is shown in \Autoref{fig:TE-hist}.
-Essentially, motif time series values are binned into a histogram.
-Distributions between motifs can be compared to determine how much uncertainty about future predictions of the motif is reduced in the distribution.
-For example, in \ref{fig:big-red} when computing MC for $\mu^i$, $\mu^j$ covers a larger distribution, resulting in a large reduction in uncertainty and higher motif causality, whereas \ref{fig:no-red} $\mu^z$ covers hardly any new distribution compared to the status quo ($H(\mu^i|\mathcal{K})$), resulting in a small reduction in uncertainty and low causality for $\mu^z$.